-Compare Celebrity Big Brother odds from the top bookies using the table below.
-Check the betting on the TV show and claim free bets.
+Compare Celebrity Big Brother odds from the top bookies below, including CBB 2017 next eviction betting, and claim free bets from the best bookmakers.

-Celebrity Big Brother Betting Odds – To Win
+Celebrity Big Brother Betting Odds – Outright Winner

-Trends reveal favourites beat bullies in Big Brother betting odds
+Trends show favourites beat bullies in Celebrity Big Brother betting odds

-Big Brother betting is one of the best ways of making watching this particular brand of reality TV more worthwhile.
-It has proved a relatively straightforward task to pick the winner in the past as the bookies’ odds have rarely been wrong.
+Big Brother betting is one of the best ways to make watching this brand of reality TV more worthwhile.
+It has proved a relatively straightforward task to pick the winner in the past as the bookies’ odds have been a fair indicator.

-If you are not averse to backing odds on shots then gambling on each eviction can even become a tidy revenue source.
-In the recent Big Brother and CBB series the favourite to depart the house at each eviction session is more often than not the one who is actually asked to pack their bags on the night.
+If you are not averse to backing odds-on shots then gambling on each eviction can even become a tidy revenue source.
+In the recent Big Brother and CBB series the favourite to depart the house at each eviction session was more often than not the one who was actually asked to pack their bags on the night.

 Looking back through the annals of time, in the 2011 Celebrity version, no one was in any doubt that Sally Bercow would be the first to leave the house.
 She was odds on to be the first casualty of public opinion and off she went as if by magic, mercifully removed from our TV screens at the earliest opportunity.
 Unfortunately she had her fair share of headlines in the years since.

-As the unattractive wife of the dislikeable, diminutive Speaker of the House of Commons she was part of the political status quo and therefore untrustworthy and unworthy of any public support.
+As the unattractive wife of the dislikeable, diminutive Speaker of the House of Commons John Bercow, she was part of the political status quo and therefore untrustworthy and unworthy of any public support.
 She also offered little in the way of entertainment or visual enjoyment for viewers.
-Sniping at David Hasselhoff’s ageing ex wife wasn’t clever or funny.
+Sniping at David Hasselhoff’s ageing ex-wife wasn’t clever or funny.

 A general rule of thumb for Big Brother betting is that older women are always going to be up against it in the Elstree house.
 You could also quite reasonably point out that Sally Bercow absolutely wasn’t a celebrity in anyone’s mind except perhaps her own, but that cannot be a feasible reason for her singular failure to attract public support.